 In a study commissioned by the Review on Antimicrobial Resistance, Aquarius Population Health worked with modellers at the University of Bristol to create a mathematical model.
 The model was used to assess the economic implications and treatment impact of introducing a hypothetical antimicrobial resistance (AMR) point-of-care test (POCT) for gonorrhoea.
 Results of the study were Read More >

 Antimicrobial resistance (AMR) has been described as one of the world’s greatest threats to human and animal health.
 Some reports suggest that by 2050, AMR could kill around 10 million people each year worldwide.
 Public health leaders warn we could enter a ‘post-antibiotic’ era where easily treatable common infections become untreatable.

+Part 3: What role does innovation such as rapid diagnostics have in preventing AMR?
 Just as new technology has helped us in the fight against global warming (fuel efficiency, clean energy etc.), technology can also help us in the fight against antimicrobial resistance (AMR).
 One such area is rapid diagnostics – identified as a key Read More >